 Rincon Park, San Francisco Embarcadero, CA

-Design fabrication process, engineer and manufacture the sculpture from artists rendering and scale models.
-Fabrication included steel armature, stainless steel arrow shaft, FRP feathers made from laser-scanned artist model enlarged and molded in one off CNC-milled EPS foam molds, and bow elements consisting of FRP sandwich panels over structural steel armature.
-Bow string is stainless rod under molded FRP cover.
+The design fabrication process, engineer and manufacture the sculpture from artist's renderings and scale models.
+Fabrication included steel armature, stainless steel arrow shaft, FRP feathers made from laser-scanned artist model enlarged and molded in one-off CNC-milled EPS foam molds, and bow elements consisting of FRP sandwich panels over a structural steel armature.
+The bow string is a stainless rod under molded FRP cover.

 Artist: Claes Oldenburg and Coosje van Bruggen

 Client: Doris and Donald Fisher Fund